phptuts/codingwithnoah/arduino-blockly/lesson-3-number-variables-servos/index.md

 <h3>Quick Review</h3>

 <ul>
-    <li>Blocks inside an IF block execute the  blocks inside them if what is connected to it is true.</li>
+    <li>Blocks inside an IF block execute if what is connected to the if block is true.</li>
     <li>You can turn a String variable into a number nariable using the "String to Number Block".</li>
     <li>You can change the value of a variable but not the type of data the variable will store.</li>
     <li>The Serial Monitor allows your computer to communicate with the Arduino</li>